YujiaWei2020/YujiaWei2020.github.io/content/authors/admin/_index.md

 ## About Me

-Yujia Wei is a Research Fellow in Multiphysics at the School of Aerospace, Transport and Manufacturing (SATM) at Cranfield University.

-, an Editor for the United Nations’ marine environment assessment and a peer-reviewer for journals such as Ocean Engineering and ASME.
-He has published eight journals as first author in the journal of Renewable Energy, Marine Structures, Ocean Engineering, and Physics of Fluids.
-He was awarded as future leader with funding from GFIL Future Frontiers Fund for his innovative sustainable research.
+I am a Research Fellow in Multiphysics at the School of Aerospace, Transport and Manufacturing (SATM) at Cranfield University.
+My previous research in Fluid structure interaction, fluid dynamics and renewable energy, resulting in ten journals as first author in Renewable Energy, Marine Structures, Ocean Engineering, and Physics of Fluids.
 I am strongly interested in solving engineering and physics problems related to energies, structures, and fluids.
 I am especially fascinated by their interactions and sustainability.
 While my expertise lies in the offshore/ocean industry, I am well-versed in high-fidelity modelling techniques (BEM,CFD,FEA,FSI), allowing me to tackle challenges with precision and accuracy.

+ He was awarded as future leader with funding from GFIL Future Frontiers Fund for his innovative sustainable research.